opsteady/opsteady/docs/adr/0009-ip-ranges.md

 - Range from 172.16.0.0 to 172.31.255.255 — a 172.16.0.0 network with a 255.240.0.0 (or a 12-bit) mask
 - Range from 192.168.0.0 to 192.168.255.255 a 192.168.0.0 network masked by 255.255.0.0 or /16

 The simplest solution would be to choose a /16 range in a 10.x.x.x network because it gives a lot of IP addresses.
 But there are some drawbacks to this approach.
-First, if there are other networks (on-premise) that need to be paired it might lead to a problem with overlapping ranges.
+First, if there are other networks (on-premise) that need to be peered it might lead to a problem with overlapping ranges.
 Second, we might have the same problem if we wanted to connect all environments to a management network.

 Choosing a very small range like a /21 with 2046 IP addresses could work but when split into multiple other ranges for pods and load balancers it becomes just too small.